 - Distinction : > or = 80 %

-- First division : 65% to < 80%
+- First division : 65 % to < 80 %

 - Second division : 50% to < 65%

 - Pass : 40% to < 50%

-24. Certification and degree awards:
+23. Certification and degree awards:

-- Students who have passed all the components of all subjects of all six semesters are considered to have successfully completed the course. - Students who have successfully completed the course will be awarded with a degree of Diploma in Civil Engineering.
+- Students who have passed all the components of all subjects of all eight semesters are considered to have successfully completed the course. - Students who have successfully completed the course will be awarded with a degree of Diploma in Civil Engineering with specialization in Bridge Engineering.

-25. Career path:
+24. Career path:

-The graduates will be eligible for the position equivalent to Non-gazetted 1st class (technical) as Civil Sub-engineer (Civil Overseer) or as prescribed by the Public Service Commission of Nepal.
+The graduates will be eligible for the position equivalent to Non-gazetted 1st class (technical) as Civil Sub-Engineer (Civil Overseer) or as prescribed by the Public Service Commission of Nepal and other related agencies.
 The graduate will be eligible for registration with the related Council in the grade as provisioned in the related Council Act (if any).

-26. Curriculum and credits:
+25. Curriculum and credits: